-"Run on the Wind" summer camp for grades 7-11; June 2012: A group of enthusiastic campers spent the early days of June at a six-day/five-night summer camp that explored the power of the wind and the means by which we harness it.
-Click for pictures from this year's camp.
-Next camp is June 9-14, 2013.
+"Run on the Wind" summer camp for grades 7-11: Campers spend the early days of June at a six-day/five-night summer camp that explores the power of the wind and the means by which we harness it.

 NSSL Learning Resources for Students: Includes coloring books you can print, information on tornadoes, hurricanes, thunderstorms and lightning.
 You can find out how to interpret a weather map and information about storm chasers.